 Illinois State Board of Education (ISBE)

-Grants ranging from $1,000 to $50,000 to Illinois School Food Authorities (SFAs) for the purchase, renovation, and replacement of school food service equipment in public and private schools throughout the State.
-Funding is intended to support the procurement and upgrade of equipment that enhances the quality and safety of school meals, promotes energy efficiency of food service operations, and increases participation in school meal programs at high-need schools.
+Grants of up to $50,000 to Illinois agencies for the purchase, renovation, and replacement of school food service equipment in public and private schools.
+Funding is intended for equipment that will improve the quality of school meals, equipment used to improve or expand participation in school meals, and equipment that improves the safety of food served in the school meal programs.

-Examples of equipment include, but are not limited to, refrigeration (reach-in or walk-in, if efficiently sized), preparation equipment (convection oven, combination oven, steamer, tilt skillet, food processor), serving line (effective flow and components, including merchandising), holding cabinet, dishwasher, shelving, salad bar, food transport carts, carriers, and point-of-sale system.
-Funds may only be used for equipment specified in the award letter unless an amendment is approved prior.
+Examples of equipment include, but are not limited to, refrigeration (reach-in or walk-in, if efficiently sized), preparation equipment (convection oven, combination oven, steamer, tilt skillet, food processor), serving line ( (effective flow and components, including merchandising), holding cabinet, dishwasher, shelving, salad bar, food transport carts, carriers, and point-of-sale system.

 GrantWatch ID#: 143827